 1. Securities and Exchange Commission (SEC)

-• Sets compliance rules and monitors all registered platforms.
+- Sets compliance expectations and supervises registered platforms.

 2. Central Bank of Nigeria (CBN)